What does personal injury protection cover?

 - Medical bills for you and those covered on your policy (also covers you if you're hit by a car while walking or riding a bike)

-- Lost wages (if you/others are injured and can’t work)
+- Lost wages if you or your passengers are injured and can't work

-- Household services (including childcare, house cleaning, yard work, etc.)
+- Household services such as childcare, house cleaning, or yard work

 - Disability and rehab costs

 - Death benefit (paid to your family if you're in a fatal car accident)

 Personal injury protection coverage takes care of medical bills for you and anyone covered on your policy.
 In some states, non-medical benefits, such as coverage for lost wages, household services, and disability, will protect you, your passengers, and family members in your household, even if they're not on your policy.

 No-fault insurance won't cover you for expenses unrelated to personal injuries after an accident, such as:

 - Damage to your vehicle: For protection against damage to your car, you'll need to add comprehensive and collision coverage .

 - Theft of your vehicle: If you carry comprehensive coverage, your insurance will help repair or replace your car if it gets stolen.